luncanrazvan/Paint/README.md

 In order to start this program you will have to double click on the Paint html file.
 <br>
 <h3>How to draw?</h3>
-Drawing is made by holding the left mouse button and dragging around the screen.
+Drawing is made by holding the left mouse button and dragging around the canvas.

 <h3>Customizing your drawings</h3>
 There are many ways to add style to your drawing: